-If you are looking to plant something in your vegetable garden this summer that's versatile, very prolific and easy to grow, zucchini squash (Cucurbita pepo) may be the vegetable for you.
-Zucchini squash is a warm-season crop that grows on bushy, nonvining plants.
+If you are looking to plant something in your vegetable garden this summer that's versatile, very prolific, and easy to grow, zucchini squash (Cucurbita pepo) may be the vegetable for you.
+Zucchini squash is an annual warm-season crop that grows on bushy, non-vining plants.
 The fruit from a zucchini plant is usually cylinder-shaped, and the outside skin, which is edible, most commonly has a green color, although it can also range from yellowish to nearly black in color.
 It can also have light-colored freckles or stripes.

 Video of the Day

 These summer squash have large, broad leaves and are very bountiful, with an average of four to six stems growing from the root of each plant.

 Part of its popularity is due to the fact that one zucchini plant will produce between 3 and 9 pounds of fruit, making it an extremely cost-effective choice for a vegetable garden.
 Because they produce so much, an average family can be well-fed on only two to four zucchini plants and may still have enough left over to give some away to friends and neighbors.

 Zucchini squash are frost-sensitive, warm-season annual plants that do well with warm temperatures and sunlight.
 Both male and female flowers are produced and grow separately on the same plant, with the male flowers appearing first.
 Male flowers pollinate the female flowers with the help of bees and other insects but can be hand-pollinated if needed.
 Fertilizing occasionally will improve growth, and keeping mulch around your zucchini plants will protect the roots and prevent weeds.
 The plants should be watered deeply once a week with enough water that the moisture reaches a depth of 4 inches into the soil.